cheul0518/CS528/Lab1/README.md

     the packet's payload).
 This u_char pointer points to the serialized version of these structures.
     To make any use of it, you must do some interesting typecasting

+/*
-You must havfe the actual structues define before you can typecast to them. the following are the structure definitions that Tim Carstens use to describe a TCP/IP packet over Ethernet
+You must havfe the actual structues define before you can typecast to them.
+The following are the structure definitions that Tim Carstens use to describe a TCP/IP packet over Ethernet */

 // Ethernet address are 6 bytes
 #define ETHER_ADDR_LEN 6